A course created by students of meditation Master Sri Chinmoy.

 The techniques you will learn here in this course are the same as those used to teach tens of thousands of people in our free meditation classes around the world.

 From our own experience, we can assure you that if you practice these techniques daily, meditation will enhance and enrich your life far beyond your imagination.

 - A notebook to use as a daily meditation journal

-- Time: about ten minutes meditating and fifteen or twenty minutes reading per day
+- Time: about ten minutes meditating, and 5-10 minutes reading per day

 - Our easy-to-print Meditation Q&A handout (PDF) - we will be reading 2-3 chapters from this as part of each of the 4 steps.

 From time immemorial, humanity has looked up to the heavens or looked within and asked the questions “Who am I?” and “Why am I here?”

 HomeStudy is designed to teach you the skills you’ll need to find answers to these all-important questions.
 Through a series of simple exercises which take just a few minutes a day, you’ll discover the key to unlock the hidden mysteries of life, and the potential that lies deep within you.

 Some of the many gifts of meditation you will benefit from include: